Tooloop/Tooloop-OS/README.md

 # Status

 The system is stable and usable.
-In fact I am using it exclusivly for all my clients projects for years and you are warmly invited to give it a go and contribute.
+We are using it exclusivly for all our clients projects for years and you are warmly invited to give it a go and contribute.

-Please check out [the project website](http://tooloop.org) if you want to learn more.
-The [manual](http://tooloop.org/Manual) and [developer docs](http://tooloop.org/Development) are a little outdated and incomplete, though.
+Please check out [the project documentation](http://tooloop.org) if you want to learn more.

 # Get involved